 If you are able to do so, gather as much information as possible about the accident.
 Write down the vehicle’s license plate number, the driver’s name, contact, and insurance information, the year, make, model and color of the vehicle, the vehicle identification number (VIN), and contact information for any witnesses.
 If it was a hit-and-run, make sure to note potential witnesses as well as any businesses in the area that may have security cameras.

 Taking pictures and videos with your smartphone can be incredibly helpful in this situation.
 You can record the vehicle information, get shots of the scene, and even take pictures or videos of your bicycle and any injuries that you have suffered.
 This will be useful in a future accident case.

 If you do talk to the driver, do not apologize or admit fault; even a relatively innocent statement can be used against you later.
 Similarly, if an insurance adjuster reaches out to you, refer them to your attorney.
 You are under no obligation to speak to the driver’s insurance company.

 As soon as possible, contact a personal injury law firm.
 An experienced personal injury attorney will evaluate your case during a free consultation, and advise you on your rights and options for moving forward.

-Hurt in a Bike Accident?
+Hurt in a Bike Accident in Frenso, California?
 Reach Out Today.

 If you have been injured in a collision with a vehicle, because of poor road conditions, or another type of bike accident, you may be overwhelmed with stress and worry for the future.
 A Fresno personal injury lawyer can help.